 Early Childhood Services

 The brain grows quickly between zero and three years of age.
 Early intervention is critical for children with special needs.
-Woodfords operates three preschools in Waterville, Topsham and Westbrook where children with autism, PDD and similar developmental disabilities learn skills to help them function successfully in home, school and community.
+Woodfords operates three preschools in New Gloucester, Waterville and Westbrook where children with autism and developmental disabilities learn skills to help them function successfully in home, school and community.

 The curriculum and methods are based on the principles of Applied Behavior Analysis (ABA).
 Intensive instruction is provided in cognitive skills, communication, play/leisure skills, pre-academics, self-help skills, social skills and behavior management strategies.